-This function adds a variable with a specific identifier name and a value.
+This function adds a variable with a specific identifier name and a value. n is the name text. val is the value of the variable. force indicates whether overwrite exist value.

-This function gets a token literally, store it in an argument if it's a variable.
+This function gets a token literally, store it in an argument ν if it's a variable.